 The birthplace of impressionism, Normandy has already hosted two Normandy Impressionist Festivals.
 Rouen and the Seine valley share a strong history with the Impressionist masters such as Claude Monet, Camille Pissarro and Alfred Sisley, but also a very influential movement in the artistic world: the École de Rouen.

 Normandy Impressionist and exhibitions in Rouen

 Temporary exhibitions, shows, dance-halls, recitals, concerts and conferences enliven the towns and sites in the area.
 The general theme of the festivities is different each year.
-The 2020 Festival will have a theme of colors and will take place from July 4 to November 15 with the theme “Day to day color”.
+The 2020 festival was held from July 4 to November 15 with the theme “Day to day color”.
 See you in 2024 for the 5th edition of the event!

 The first Normandy Impressionist Festival was of course marked by a major event, the exhibition “a town for Impressionism: Monet, Gauguin and Pissarro in Rouen” presented at the Museum of Fine Arts in Rouen.
 This brought a unique collection of works and public and private collections together, some of which had never been exhibited in France.
 Another highlight was the event “Monet as seen from the sky”, bringing 1 250 volunteers together to recreate a giant Monet painting, or the piece “Camille” by Arne Quinze on the Boieldieu bridge.

 Along with the Armada, the Normandy Impressionist Festival is an essential event for the people of Rouen, Normandy and tourists to the Rouen area.